- Cancer 101: Cancer Explained

 How do I prepare for my Mohs surgery?

-Your personal physician will let you know the preoperative instructions specific for your condition.
+Your personal physician will give you the preoperative instructions specific for your condition.

 Heavy alcohol use is not advised at least one week before surgery.
 Heavy alcohol use can cause more bleeding and thin your blood.
 An occasional glass of wine or small cocktail may not cause severe bleeding.
 Your physician will want to know of any factors that may affect your surgery or wound healing.